Rochelle Mercedes Garza: Career

 Garza was a staff attorney for the ACLU.
 Garza became a managing partner of Garza & Garza Law, PLLC.
 Garza was a board member at Moody Clinic (January 2018 – January 2020), Director of the Cameron County Bar Association (May 2018 – December 2021), Chair at the Ethics Advisory Committee, City of Brownsville, Texas (January 2021 – July 2021) and a board member at Jane's Due Process since February 2019.
 On January 26, 2023, Garza was announced as president of the Texas Civil Rights Project, a civil rights litigation and advocacy organization for voting rights, immigration and criminal justice work.

 Notable cases

 Garza represented a 17-year-old girl who came to the United States without her parents, and who resided in a government-funded shelter in Texas.
 The Trump administration would not allow her to leave the shelter to get an abortion.
 In 2017 the "Garza Notice", requiring that access to reproductive care be provided to teenagers housed in federal immigration detention facilities, was named after her.

 Attorney General election

 In 2022, Garza was the Texas Democratic Party nominee for Attorney General.
 Garza won the runoff election, becoming the first Latina nominee for Texas attorney general.

-Garza was unsuccessful in the general election against Republican Ken Paxton.
+Garza was unsuccessful in the general election against incumbent Republican Ken Paxton.
 Garza received 43.7%, 3,482,909 votes while Paxton received 53.4%, 4,268,826 votes.